Meet the People Behind the Walker Youngbird Foundation Mission

 -

-Taylor (Mandan) is an accomplished fundraising and client success professional with a decade of experience in nonprofit development and relationship management.
+Taylor (Mandan, Hidatsa) is an accomplished fundraising and client success professional with a decade of experience in nonprofit development and relationship management.
 From health care to cultural heritage, she has spent her career driving resources and support to organizations that create meaningful change.

 Taylor’s connection to her heritage has always been an important part of her life.
 From childhood days spent on the reservation, to celebrating her son’s naming ceremony, Taylor’s native roots have shaped her personal journey.